Stress broke my brass lamp

 Say you have toxins you’re dealing with from medications, your environment, or “toxic” people you can’t avoid.
 If so, you may feel stress fractures, hairline ones, not yet as undeniable as the one in my lamp.

 The fractures may not be perceptible to your doctor, but that doesn’t make them less real and given a shocking situation they may become undeniable because of the pain.
 Though, your doctor may continue to deny anything physical is wrong.

 In terms of toxins, when I saw my avocado’s leaves crinkle I saw a similarity to the deep unevenness in my fingernails while I lived in the hydrogen sulfide.
 My thumbnails had particularly noticeable “gullies” in them.

-Were it not for the fact that two other plants, one of ten years standing, also became sick in two other cadmium red pots, I wouldn’t think there was any connection to the pot.
+Were it not for the fact that two other plants, one of ten years standing, also became sick in two other cadmium red pots, I wouldn’t think there was any connection.

 I think stress is the crucial factor underlying status in The Status Syndrome by Michael Marmot.
 Marmot discusses how the less status you have, the earlier you are likely to die.
 He theorizes this happens because people with less status have less control over their lives.

 - 1.) compost may allow plants to grow normally in toxic pots — I’m experimenting now, but so far there are no results; and